 Sam does not typically use any paint or stain, as he much prefers the inherent natural beauty of the wood as provided by Mother Nature.
 He does apply a protective coat (up to 6 coats) of Polycrylic finish to enhance and preserve it's natural beauty.

-Sam says, "Depending on the complexity of the work piece, it requires anywhere from 20 to 85 work hours to complete a project.
+Sam says, "Depending on the complexity of the piece, it requires anywhere from 20 to 85 work hours to complete a project.
 The ultimate reward for me, for all that work, is the exhilaration I feel when I sit back and take the time to appreciate Mother Nature's gift that made it all possible, and the reaction and smiles from customers when they view the completed piece.
 I hope you enjoy my work as much as I love doing it."